Anushkay/PlacementInfo-App/README.md

 - Admin module.

 ### Student Module's Features:
-    • Login And Sign up : Students can Register and Login.
+    • Authentication : Students can Register and Login with email .
-    • Studens can get the Placement related updates posted by TPO of college at Realtime.
+    • Read Data at Realtime : Studens can get the Placement related updates posted by TPO of college at Realtime.
     • Edit Profile : Students can Edit the data they have entered at the time of Registration.
     • Upload Resumes : Students can Upload their resumes/cv to firebase which can be seen by TPO and the companies who have regitered to Admin app.

 ### Admin Module's Features :
-    • Login And Sign up : TPO of college and companies can Register and Login.
+    • Authentication : TPO of college and companies can Register and Login with email.
-    • Announce updates: Allows TPO's to Upload , Edit and  Delete Placement regarding informations.
+    • Announce updates at Realtime : Allows TPO's to Upload , Edit and  Delete Placement regarding informations.
     • Student History : TPO and registered Companies can get all the details about the students who have registered to Placementinfo
     • Get Resumes : TPO and registered Companies can read resumes of all the students.